- What Makes a Good No-Pull Leash?

 A big factor to take into account is whether your dog would like something around the mouth.
 It’s a fairly unnatural thing to have on one’s body, and most dogs will find it offensive at first.
 When deciding to use a headcollar, it’s best not to put it on for a good few days, and instead spend those desensitising and counter-conditioning your dog to the collar.
 This should even be weeks with some dogs.

 I love this head collar.
-Big Dog styles caters for large dogs.
+Big Dog styles cater for large dogs.
 Specifically Labradors to St Bernards (puppies to adult).
 Another British company – they’ve created four variations of this popular head collar.

 Its core purpose is to prevent your large dog from pulling (a problem I know first hand with a Great Dane).
 It is built not to ride up when worn and is made from a strong cushioned polypropylene webbing.